You are currently browsing the category archive for the ‘MBSE’ category.

 What will I discuss in the upcoming weeks?

-My first focus is on participating and contributing to the upcoming PLM Roadmap & PDS spring 2021 conference.
+My first focus is on participating and contributing to the upcoming PLM Roadmap & PDT spring 2021 conference.
 Here speakers will discuss the need for reshaping the PLM Value Equation due to new emerging technologies.
 A topic that contributes perfectly to the future of PLM series.

 My contribution will focus on the fact that technology alone cannot disrupt the PLM domain.
 We also have to deal with legacy data and legacy ways of working.